 On the other hand in fact, as FLUTE uses unidirectional transport, it does not provide a method for senders to verify the successful reception of receivers, which is really useful in the B2B environment.

-Another positive point of this protocol is the presecence of various open-source implementations, of the FLUTE protocol are available
+To conclude, a very positive point of the FLUTE protocol is that several open-source implementations are available.